Mulch vs Compost

 compostCompost

-A single mulch application often lasts 1–3 years before needing a full refresh.
+A single Mulch application often lasts 1–3 years before needing a full refresh.
 That stretches resources and reduces how often you haul and spread heavy loads across the yard.

-Home compost systems usually need 3–12 months to turn scraps into finished material.
+Home Compost systems usually need 3–12 months to turn scraps into finished material.
 Planning ahead keeps a steady supply ready for spring and fall bed prep without buying extra bags.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Mulch | Compost |
+| Metric | Mulch | Compost |

 |---|---|---|

-| biotech Family |
+| biotech Family | Various plant residues | Various decomposed organics |